hayesall/DrugInteractionDiscovery/README.md

 2. `rxdownloader.sh`

-⋅⋅⋅Takes a list of drugs(drugslist.txt)
+⋅⋅⋅Takes a list of drugs(drugslist.txt)⋅⋅
-⋅⋅⋅Queries openFDA for each drug (`fdainteractions.sh`) ⋅⋅⋅Outputs a text file in drugInteractionsFolder/ (i.e. Warfarin+AND+Sodium will be output as drugInteractionsFolder/Warfarin+AND+Sodium-data.txt).
+⋅⋅⋅Queries openFDA for each drug (`fdainteractions.sh`)⋅⋅ ⋅⋅⋅Outputs a text file in drugInteractionsFolder/ (i.e. Warfarin+AND+Sodium will be output as drugInteractionsFolder/Warfarin+AND+Sodium-data.txt).

-⋅⋅⋅Running it is simple (though time consuming):
+⋅⋅⋅Running it is simple (though time consuming):⋅⋅ ⋅⋅⋅`bash rxdownloader.sh`
-⋅⋅⋅`bash rxdownloader.sh`

 ⋅⋅⋅Additionally, RXDownloader does some sorting for us: it queries all __generic__ drugs, outputs __brand name__ drugs to a separate file (drugInteractionsFolder/BRANDNAMEDRUGS.txt), and separates __unknown drugs__ as well (drugInteractionsFolder/UNKNOWNDRUGS.txt).
 Looking up generic drugs also pulls their brand-name equivalents, so redundancy is minimized.
 Finally, each step is detailed in a Log file (drugInteractionsFolder/LOG.txt) which outlines what was queried and when it was completed.